LAW AND SOCIETY MINOR

 P&H 2310 U.S. Constitutional Law

-Electives (choose as needed)
+Electives (choose as needed for 15 credits total)

 CJ 2030 Criminal Procedure